 IMPROPER CONTACT WITH VICTIM ATTORNEY FAQs

 Have you been charged with Improper Contact with Victim?
-Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.
+Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.

 Improper Contact with Victim is classified in the Texas Penal Code under Title 8 “Offenses Against Public Administration,” Chapter 38 “Obstructing Governmental Operation.”